Alt text or media description?

 How long should it be?

-Most screen readers cut off alt text at around 100–120 characters.
+Some screen readers may cut off alt text at around 100–120 characters.
 That’s one sentence, maybe two.
 (For my old school Twitter crew, that’s less than a Tweet!)
 If it needs more detail, that’s when you might want to use an image description as well.

 Alt text example :